SanderJBouwman/shiniertreecheckbox/readme.md

 	devtools::install()
 	```
 5. We should now be able to use the newly added states.
- >Note: If the states do now show up, reload your R session.

->Note: It is possible that the new states are not properly loaded.
-Emptying cache and reloading the webpage should fix this.
+ >Note: Please reload your R session if your changes do not seem to have any effect.

 </details>